Claiming tax relief on animal care

 If you have a pet dog that also carries out some guard duties, for example guarding a home office at night, then my opinion would be that you could claim a proportion of the dog’s food, vet fees, insurance, etc. as business costs.

-There is no guidance from HM Revenue about whether the cost of looking after a guide dog or hearing dog might ever be a business cost.
+There is no guidance from HMRC about whether the cost of looking after a guide dog or hearing dog might ever be a business cost.

 My opinion would be that, in general, you almost certainly couldn’t claim any costs for these animals, as their main function is to help you with your daily life rather than in your business.